beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 ```

 Finally, we need to instruct BEAST to use the values of the epochRates and not the strict clock branch rates, which was in the original file we generated from BEAUti, when computing the likelihood.
-To this purpose, we reference our TDR model in the treeDataLikelihood block instead of the branchRates as follows:
+To this purpose, we reference our TDR model in the 'treeDataLikelihood' block instead of the branchRates as follows:

 ```
 	<treeDataLikelihood id="treeLikelihood" useAmbiguities="false">